Safety & Security

 A crime log is kept in the security department and reported monthly on the ICOM security web page.
 Each year crime information is published in accordance with the Clery Act and is also made available online.

-Note: Clery Act reporting is not yet required for ICOM as the building is yet to be occupied.
 As ICOM resides within the boundaries of the Idaho State University, Health Sciences campus in Meridian, Idaho, this link takes you to the ISU Clery Act information and reports.

 ICOM is prepared to meet the need for immediate notification as part of its Emergency Action Plan.
 We have numerous ways of distributing urgent information in the event of an emergency.